MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-permissions.md

 **Authenticated Role** Allow authenticated users to read and update specific fields, explicitly including `id`, `title`, and `secret-field`, but then excluding `secret-field`.
 Demonstrates the explicit inclusion and subsequent exclusion of `secret-field`, showcasing the precedence of `exclude`.
 Since `secret-field` is both included and excluded, it ends up being inaccessible, which matches the intended rule of `exclude` taking precedence.

 **Author Role** Authors can do all operations `*` on all fields without exclusions.
-Specifying `"include": ["*"]` with an empty `"exclude": []` array grants access to all fields, as no fields are explicitly excluded.
+The file indicates `"include": ["*"]` with an empty `"exclude": []` array grants access to all fields, as no fields are explicitly excluded.

 ### Variations

-This configuration representes the default if nothing is specified.
+This configuration represents the default if nothing is specified.

 ```json
 "fields": {